Object Management Group

 - Cloud Security and Data Residency Considerations from Claude Baudoin, Owner and Principal Consultant, cébé IT and Knowledge Management; Steering Committee Member, Cloud Standards Customer Council

-- Code Quality Standards and Technical Debt Management from Dr. Bill Curtis, Executive Director, Consortium for IT Software Quality; SVP and Chief Scientist at CAST
+- Code Quality Standards and Technical Debt Management from Dr. Bill Curtis, Executive Director, Consortium for Information & Software Quality ; SVP and Chief Scientist at CAST

 The Workshop will conclude with a panel discussion on the topic of “Cybersecurity: Cost vs. Protection.”
 The penalties for getting cybersecurity wrong are steep.
 According to research firm Gartner, the average lag time before a breach is detected is 205 days.
 At the same time, many companies offer high-priced cybersecurity solutions and services, from small, specialist outfits to giant arms companies.
 Panelists will discuss how to choose the right solution and to balance it within budget.